LeonTLam/obsidian-ntnu/Semester_1/TTM4240_Avansert_nettverkskontroll/Notes/Concepts/Routing Tables.md

 Set of rules, often viewed in table format.
-Used to determine where data packets traveling over an Internet Protocol (IP) network will be directed.
+Used to determine where data packets traveling over an Internet Protocol (IP) network will be directed. [[IP Address (Internet Protocol Address)]]

 ```
 **Destination**      **Subnet mask**         **Interface**